 The video begins with the octopus crawling and "jetting" (pushing itself forward by expelling a stream of water) across the reef with a file clam clasped in its tentacles.
 As the octopus flees the camera, it rapidly and repeatedly changes its color and pattern.
 Only in certain color combinations are the two spots visible that give it it's name.
 Outside of the den where the octopus disappears with its prey, you can see the leftovers of other file clams scattered about the reef.
 Piles of shell discards (middens), like these, often indicate where an octopus lives.

-The end of this video shows brief clips of two small squid (probably Loligo plei) seen swimming up in the water column at night.
+The end of this video shows brief clips of two small squid (Loligo sp.) seen swimming up in the water column at night.

 Video Length: 1:22